 There is also a GENERAL category.

 Six club members will present a series of action/motion photos.
 We can look forward to an evening of sport, street, contemplative, studio and nature photography using creative and dynamic techniques and purposeful camera motion, blur, time-lapse and post processing techniques.

 A call of proposals will be sent out to the membership early January 2018.

 A photographic portrait which is a representation of a living person, especially the face, OR a photograph in which the subject, the human body, is the primary interest.

+Entries are limited to POSED photographs of one or more human beings.
 The backgrounds may include statues or paintings of people, providing these are NOT the primary subject.

 Pet and animal portraits are excluded.